The To-Do List-Less Life

 With those lovely blue squares running my life and business, I was unstoppable.

-The fuel for my sticky notes usually came from some form of productivity tool.
-Asana, Notion, pick your poison… where I held all the things I felt I needed to or should do.
+The contents of my sticky notes usually came from some form of digital productivity tool.
+Asana, Notion, pick your poison… holding all the things I felt I needed to or should do.

 Once in a while, desire appeared on the list.
-But only occasionally.
+Once in a while.

-With this setup, I ran my fitness coaching, freelance copywriting, and then copywriting team businesses for years with relative ease.
+With this setup, I ran my fitness coaching, freelance copywriting, and then copywriting mentorship/agency businesses for years with relative ease.

 And yet I reached a point where…